rickstaa/panda-autograsp/docsrc/source/info/info.rst

 -   `BerkleyAutomation/gqcnn <https://github.com/BerkeleyAutomation/gqcnn>`_

-.. note:: All of these grasping algorithms can be used with both a real Franka Emika Panda robot as well as an included simulated version of the franka panda robot.
+.. note:: These solutions work both on a physical as well as a simulated version of the panda robot.
+A simulated version of the panda robot is shipped with this package.

 Package flow diagram
 ---------------------------